sumitsahoo/pgp-encryption-react/README.md

 # Encryption with OpenPGP in React

 This repository shows how to integrate file encryption and decryption using OpenPGP standard in React.
 Here Symmetric encryption is used.
+Streaming encryption and decryption is used to minimize memory usage by browser.

 ## OpenPGP